-For coolant specifications, refer to the inside back cover of this manual.
+For coolant specifications, refer to the inside back cover.

 To avoid bodily injury or death from unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.